Robin--/MonoReports/doc/introduction.md

 ***Subreport control*** (currently not supported)

-Datasource
+Datasource and parameters
 ==============
-Datasource can be anything from text file to database data, In general it's any class which implements IDataSource interfece.
+Every report have to be filled with data durning processing.
+There is field abstract to connnect visual controls on designed template with data comming from outside of report.
+There are a three types of fields in Monoreports:
+  *** parameter fields - used as report parameter
+  *** data fields - used as field in datasource
+  *** expression fields - used to display combination of data and parameter fields

+                  e.g  To make your invoice number show in TextBox control, you have to define InvoiceNumber parameter field then in textblock FieldName property enter this field name

-Every datasource contains number of fields (table  is a good parallel of what datasource is and DataField could be considered as Column).
+Every datasource contains number of data fields (table  is a good parallel of what datasource is and DataField could be considered as Column).

 Currently Monoreports has two build in datasource types:
 - C# code based datasource - where ObjectDataSource<> is used